-To estimate second line treatment acquisition costs, we sourced time on treatment for various 2nd line interventions.
-This was estimated to be 2.3 months for individuals receiving Docetaxel245, 5.4 months for individuals receiving platinum doublet246, and 10.9 months for individuals receiving osimertinib.247
+To estimate second-line treatment acquisition costs, we sourced time on treatment for various secondline interventions.
+This was estimated to be 2.3 months for people receiving docetaxel,244 5.4 months for people receiving platinum doublet,245 and 10.9 months for people receiving osimertinib.246

-Probability of being diagnoses Stage III and IV NSCLC
+Probability of Being Diagnosed With Stage III or IV NSCLC

-The probability of being diagnosed Stage III and IV NSCLC was sourced from Araghi et al. 200 The authors report that 67.7% = 37,743/56,279 of individuals were diagnosed with Stage III or Stage IV NSCLC.
+We sourced the probability of being diagnosed with stage III or IV NSCLC from Araghi et al.200 The authors reported that 67.7% (37,743/56,279) of patients had been diagnosed with stage III or IV NSCLC.
 We assumed this value was binomially distributed.